kkinnebrew/gulp-template/README.md

 - Clone the repository into a local directory and `cd` into that directory

-- Update your `package.json` and `bower.json` files with your application's name, version, and other metadata.
+- Update your `package.json` and `bower.json` files with your application's name, version, dependencies, and other metadata.

 - Run `npm install`

+- Run `bower install`

 - Run `gulp` to build your solution